Hipomenes/hipomenes.github.io/README.md

-This repository contains the source code for my personal site.
+This repository contains the source code for my personal site (DHC).

 ### Credits
 This site is a fork of Dennis Tenen's Tachyons-based theme, used for his own [personal site](http://denten.plaintext.in).